Language Learning in the Digital classroom: Are Online Classes Effective?

 Responses from our students also highlighted other learning benefits for online classes.
 While overall our students valued the support and overall learning experience in the Wall Street centres, some recognised the benefits of online classes in terms of communicating with teachers and students with a wider range of accents and cultural experience, and from practising speaking in an online environment that mirrors the types of interactions that many of our students encounter in their working lives.
 When considering how effective online classrooms are, we should make sure we recognise the full range of opportunities that the digital classroom can offer our learners.

-Bindi Clements presented the findings from the study at the 2018 OLLReN Annual Online Conference ‘Research into Using Technology for Language Learning’.
+Bindi Clements presented the findings from the study at the 2018 OLLReN Annual Online Conference ‘Research into Using Technology for Language Learning’ and at the 2018 TESOL Italy conference.
 You can view a recording of her presentation here, and the slides from her presentation here.

 *53 Online teachers, 34 in-person teachers, and 293 students responded to our survey.